Maria Kanellis: Other media

 In 2004, she was a contestant on the reality show, Outback Jack.
 She made it to the final three before being eliminated.

 During the week of November 5, 2007, she appeared on five episodes of Family Feud with several other WWE superstars.
 She also appeared on the February 6, 2008, episode of Project Runway with some of the other WWE Divas.
 On August 17, 2008, Maria, Candice Michelle, and Eve Torres were on an episode of Sunset Tan.
 Kanellis later appeared on VH1's Top 20 Video Countdown, along with John Cena.
 On December 17, 2009, she was a guest host on G4's Attack of the Show.
 Kanellis began a new career as a mixed martial arts announcer for HDNet on March 26, 2010, at the King of the Cage event in Reno, Nevada.
-Kanellis was also a contestant on the Celebrity Apprentice, which premiered in March 2010.
+Kanellis was also a contestant on The Celebrity Apprentice, which premiered in March 2010.
 She was eliminated on the May 16 episode.
 She placed fifth out of fourteen contestants.

 Kanellis was first asked to pose for Playboy when she was nineteen years old, but she turned down the offer in fear of embarrassing her sister.
 She eventually posed for the cover of the April 2008 issue, with an accompanying nude pictorial.
 For the pictorial, she chose her own wardrobe and made the black hooded jacket she wore in one of the photos.
 That same year, FHM named her 53rd of 100 on their "The Sexiest Women 2008" list.
 With WWE transitioning to PG content a few months after Kanellis's pictorial and WWE dropping its use of the term WWE Diva in 2016 in favor of referring to the female talent as WWE Superstars along with the men, Kanellis was ultimately the last active WWE Diva to pose nude for the magazine.

 Kanellis is also a singer and released her debut album Sevin Sins on April 13, 2010, with "Fantasy" as the first single.

 In early 2011, Kanellis appeared in the Funny or Die web series, Swallow and in March 2011 she launched her own perfume line called Signature.
 In September 2011, Kanellis launched her DVD line in conjunction with Code Red DVD called Maria's B Movie Mayhem.

 In January 2014, Kanellis and Bennett launched a weekly podcast called Mike & Maria in Wonderland.

 Kanellis also owns and operates an event design company called Wonderland Event Productions.

 Kanellis has appeared in four WWE video games.
 She made her in-game debut in SmackDown vs. Raw 2009.
 Maria also appears in SmackDown vs. Raw 2010, WWE 2K19 as DLC and WWE 2K20.

+Music career

+In 2010 she released her debut single and music video fantasy.
+Following the release of the single she released EP Sevin Sins.